ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 ## ✔ Features
 These are the **key features** of FusionCache:

-- **🚀 Optimized factory calls**: using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 factory will be called at the same time for the same key (this avoids overloading the data source when no data is in the cache or when a cache entry expires)
+- **🚀 Cache Stampede prevention**: using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 factory will be called at the same time for the same key (this avoids overloading the data source when no data is in the cache or when a cache entry expires)
 - **🔀 Optional 2nd level**: FusionCache can transparently handle an optional 2nd level cache: anything that implements the standard `IDistributedCache` interface is supported (eg: Redis, MongoDB, SqlServer, etc)
 - **💣 Fail-Safe**: enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required
 - **⏱ Soft/Hard timeouts**: advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache.
 This is done to avoid that such slow calls would hang your application.
 It is possible to specify both *soft* and *hard* timeouts that will be used depending on whether there's a fallback value to use for the specific call or not